A creamy, crustless zucchini pie makes great use of summer's zucchini bounty. Or try delicious zucchini fritters. Easy recipes for both are included.

 * * * * *

-If your zucchini is really large, cut it in half lengthwise and scrape out and discard the seeds before shredding it on a cheese grater.
+Shred your zucchini on a cheese grater.
+(If your zucchini is really large, cut it in half lengthwise and scrape out and discard the seeds before shredding it.)
+Finely chop or grate some onion, too.

 Crustless Zucchini Pie